openzipkin/zipkin/zipkin-server/README.md

                   https://search-domain-xyzzy.us-west-2.es.amazonaws.com) then Zipkin will attempt to
                   use the default AWS credential provider (env variables, system properties, config files, or ec2 profiles) to sign outbound requests to the cluster.
+    * `ES_PIPELINE`: Only valid when the destination is Elasticsearch 5.x.
+Indicates the ingest pipeline used before spans are indexed.
+No default.
     * `ES_AWS_DOMAIN`: The name of the AWS-hosted elasticsearch domain to use.
 Supercedes any set `ES_HOSTS`.
 Triggers the same request signing behavior as with `ES_HOSTS`, but requires the additional IAM permission to describe the given domain.
     * `ES_AWS_REGION`: An optional override to the default region lookup to search for the domain